lexicalunit/spellbot/README.md

 - `!lfg`: Create a pending game for people join.
 - `!leave`: Leave any pending games that you've signed up for.

+When you run the `!lfg` command, SpellBot will post a message for sign ups.

+![lfg][lfg]

+Other users can react to it with the ➕ emoji to be added to the game.
+When the game is ready, SpellBot will update the message with your SpellTable details.

+![ready][ready]

+Users can also use the ➖ emoji reaction to leave the game.

 ### 🎟️ Commands for Event Runners

 These commands are intended to be run by SpellBot Admins and help facilitate